Mingyuan03/tp/docs/UserGuide.md

 * `[JAR file location]/data/applicationbook.json` - Contains all application data linking persons to jobs

 Advanced users can update data directly by editing these files, but caution is advised.

+Do note that all case-insensitive fields are stored in lowercase in these files and casing is done automatically by TalentMatch.

 <box type="warning" seamless>